jjkirn/GOAD-Win11-Eval/README2.md

 </p>

 ## 23
-Now you will get be asked a series of 3 security questions.
+Now you will be asked a series of 3 security questions.
 Just fill it out with your choice and click "Next":
 <p align="center">
      <img src="images2/23.png" width="310" height="230">
 </p>